manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Bought an iPhone Pro and Airpods Pro for myself.
 - Got Skillshare yearly subscription.
 - Completed 2 photography courses on Skillshare.
-- Gifted a big chunk of money to my brother to help him buy stocks.
+- Gifted ETFs and MFs to my brother.

 **Random Reflections:**
 - I kept doing the same things that I have always done.
 Just because I did not set a Goodreads goal did not mean I read less.
 Just because I dont have analytics on my blog to push myself, I did not write fewer posts.